GuoZheXinDeGuang/Course-Selection-System/README.md

 ### Student
 - **Course Selection:** Add courses to the shopping cart.
 - **View Cart:** View and manage selected courses.
 - **Schedule Validation:** Validate the schedule for time conflicts.
+The time we set up is just in one day.
 - **Rate Courses:** Rate completed courses.

 ### Admin